I don’t know about you, but I’m a member of a fair few groups on Facebook, I live on Twitter and I roam the halls of LinkedIn.

 Dares for shares, views for spews and likes for falling off trikes.
 If you are looking for a challenge; this is the place to be...

 Sara Donaldson | Copyeditor | Copywriter

 You can take the girl out of Glasgow.
-Tales from a Wee Scottish Wife and Stepmum living in Finland.
+Entertainment Reviews from a Wee Scottish Wife and Stepmum living in Finland.